Photodynamic melting of phase-reversed charge stripes and enhanced condensation: Enhanced condensation and dissipationless transport

 At the same time, a measure of (quasi-)condensation is given by the momentum distribution function $n_{{\bf k}} = \frac{1}{L_xL_y}\sum_{{\bf i},{\bf j}} e^{-i{\bf k}\cdot({\bf i}-{\bf j})}\langle \hat{b}^\dagger_{\bf i} \hat{b}_{\bf j}^{\phantom{\dagger}} \rangle$, which, at zero temperature, exhibits dependence that is extensive in the system size for the zero-momentum occupancy, $n_{{\bf k}=0}$.
 Figure~\ref{fig:fig2}(a) shows that $n_{{\bf k}=0}$ is suppressed with the emergence of a density wave phase reversal in the ground state $|0\rangle$ at large $V_0$'s.
 Such anticorrelation is present in reverse across selected state in the energy spectrum, particularly for the second excited state $|2\rangle$ [Fig.~\ref{fig:fig2}(b)]~\footnote{The eigenstates listed here obey translation invariance with periodicity ${\cal P}=4$ in $x$-direction and 1 in the $y$-direction and reside in the same quasi-momentum ${\bf q} = 0$.}: the $\pi$-phase shift is absent and $n_{{\bf k}=0}$ is relatively robust, especially at large $V_0/t_h$ [we focus on $V_0=5t_h$ in what follows].
 This suggests that fine-tuned perturbations tailored to access the physics of this (and potentially other) excited state(s) are good starting points to tip the balance in favor of enhanced superfluidity.
 Figures~\ref{fig:fig1}(b) and \ref{fig:fig1}(c) report our main results: The zero-momentum occupancy can be made substantially larger ($\simeq 37\%$) after photoirradiation, at the expense of reduction of the occupation of other momentum modes [Fig.~\ref{fig:fig1}(c)].

 Nonetheless, condensation need not be necessarily tied to superfluid behavior, in general~\cite{Fisher1989}.
-A necessary condition for dissipationless charge transport~\footnote{But not sufficient for a finite superfluidity, which entails phase coherence, quantified by a finite superfluid weight.} is given by the charge stiffness (or Drude weight), whose finite value indicates an ideal metal with ballistic transport~\cite{Kohn1964, Scalapino1993, Resta2018}.
+A necessary condition for dissipationless charge transport is given by the charge stiffness (or Drude weight), whose finite value indicates an ideal metal with ballistic transport~\cite{Kohn1964, Scalapino1993, Resta2018}.
 For the $m$-th eigenstate of $\hat {\cal H}$ with eigenenergy $E_m$,

 where $\mu = x,y$ and $\Phi_\mu = \int_0^{L_\mu}{\bf A}\cdot d{\bf l}_\mu$ the corresponding flux associated with the $\mu$-direction for a given system size.
 At finite-temperature $T$~\cite{Castella1995, Zotos1999} or under out-of-equilibrium~\cite{Kaneko2020} conditions, $D = \sum_m p_m D_m$, with $p_m = e^{-E_m/T}/{\cal Z}$, the Boltzmann weight in the former [$k_B\equiv 1$], and $p_m = |\langle m|\psi(t)\rangle|^2$ in the latter.
 Figure~\ref{fig:fig1}(d) shows the eigenstate resolved charge stiffness longitudinal to the ladder using a numerical differentiation of the eigenenergies $E_m$ with respect to $\Phi_x$.
 That the roughly equal distribution of $D_m^{(x)}$ about zero is observed across the spectrum is an indication of the vanishing thermal averaged charge stiffness, as similarly indicated in the one-dimensional \textit{fermionic} Hubbard model~\cite{Carmelo2013, Karrasch2014, Jin2015, Carmelo2018}.